 Geocaching with the Gold Country GeoTourism Program is an excellent way to learn about the historical and geological wonders of Gold Country.
 Guides are available online or at local Visitor Information Centres.
 Visit twenty-four caches and win a prize!

 Get airborne and try heli-hiking or heli-biking, with Lillooet-based company, CC Helicopters Ltd. Hang gliders frequent locations including Mount Savona and Cornwall Hills Provincial Park (near Ashcroft).
 If you’d prefer to fly a model airplane, contact the High Country Flyers near Logan Lake, who can train you on the sport.

 Water sports enthusiasts should venture into Gold Country’s rivers and lakes.
 Funnelled winds blasting through the Stump and Nicola lakes make both attractive locations for windsurfing and sailing.
 The situation of Lytton at the confluence of two powerful rivers, the Fraser and its tributary the Thompson, make this town a major centre for river rafting.

 Experience the thrill of riding along beautiful hillsides, seeing wildlife, fragrant sage brush, fields of wild flowers and scenes of incredible beauty while enjoying the steady pace of your mounted stead!
-Book a trail rides available with Big Bar Guest Ranch, Hat Creek Ranch, Wild Horse Mountain Adventures, Siwash Lake Ranch, Sundance Guest Ranch, and Wild Horse Mountain Adventures.
+Book a trail rides available with Big Bar Guest Ranch, Hat Creek Ranch, Wild Horse Mountain Adventures, Siwash Lake Ranch, and Sundance Guest Ranch.